-If a complaint is reasonably straightforward and can be resolved to the satisfaction of the complainant within five working days, you don't need to send a written response or carry out an investigation.
+If a complaint is reasonably straightforward and can be resolved within five working days in a way that satisfies the complainant, you don't need to send a written response or carry out an investigation.

 This period can be extended to 10 working days if the complaints officer thinks this will help resolve the complaint.
 Complaints in this category must be recorded as usual to support organisational learning.

-Complaints that can't be resolved this way must be acknowledged in writing within three working days.
+Complaints that can't be resolved this way must be recorded by the NHS body, and acknowledged in writing within three working days.
 The acknowledgement must contain:

 - contact details for the feedback and complaints officer